samuel0324/es-llm/README.md

 ```

 This script:
-- Reads the preprocessed CSV file
+- Reads the preprocessed text data in the CSV file generated after running `llm_processing_prod.py`
 - Loads questions from the master prompt CSV
-- Processes each document with all questions sequentially
+- Performs RAG on each document by prompting the LLM with one question at a time and stores each LLM output in the corresponding row.
-- Generates output CSV files in the `Output/` directory for each Event Group (i.e., ES Event)
+- Generates a CSV file in the `Output/` directory for each Event Group (i.e., ES Event)

 ## Input Requirements

 ### PDF Naming Convention
-Files must follow the format: `EventGroup_Source_Number.pdf`

-Examples:
-- `ChinaEconomicStimulus_Reuters_01.pdf`
-- `UKBrexit_BBC_01.pdf`
+Make sure the PDFs in `Input/PDFs/` directory are named correctly as explained in the **PDF Document Preparation** step.

 ### Master Prompt CSV
 The LLM processing requires a master prompt CSV file (e.g., `master_prompt_v5_cot_table.csv`) with questions formatted as: